- Chaos Spawn Review – Mutated Beyond Reason

 I’ve covered this a bit above but it’s simple.
 I toss these guys in a Rhino and snag objectives.
 My typical lists have a lot of fast units in them.
 So, I use those fast units to create threats, and my CSM drive around often unhindered.

 With 7th edition changing scoring, I will also use my CSM offensively where needed.
 Meaning, I don’t feel the need to babysit them, and keep them out of harm’s way all the time since other units can score.
 Rapid firing eight bolters and two plasma guns is damn effective.
-I will not hesitate to dump these guys out when more guns are needed.
-They’re basic Marines, so that means they don’t take very well to being charged.
+When more guns are needed I will not hesitate to dump these guys out.
+They’re basic Marines.
+Bolters in volume can be effective.
+It also means that they don’t take very well to being charged.
 The Icon of Vengeance is handy here though.
 It has kept my units locked against things that normally would have swept them.
 The icon keeps them on the table so I can bail them out with my assault units.

 Lately, I have been sticking to running two 5-man squads instead of the larger 10-man.
 The points I save on the smaller squads lets me invest in other units, and those other units often pull the heat off the small CSM squads.